favering/wificmd/README.md

 # wificmd

-Wificmd, a wifi command tool to do wifi connection/disconnection with AP on Linux(Only works on Python3).
+Wificmd, a wifi command tool to do wifi connection/disconnection with AP on Linux(Has been tested on Kali & Ubuntu).

 Features:
 - Security on connection.